Pato94/JsonToJavaConverter/README.md

 Basically, you paste a sample json in a file named as the Java class you want to create.
 For example, if you are going to create a Java class named LoginResponse.java, just paste the sample Json in a file named LoginResponse and run the script.

 In this repo, I'm adding a Json in the file named WeatherResponse.
-A concrete sample of use is:
+A concrete example of use is:
-# ./json_to_java.rb --parse WeatherResponse --privacy private -c --package com.example.model
+./json_to_java.rb --parse WeatherResponse --privacy private -c --package com.example.model

 # Script parameters
 The script can handle some parameters: